 St. Augustine’s Abbey

 Just outside Canterbury Cathedral lies St. Augustine’s Abbey.
-The abbey in the original form was built as a mission to bring Christianity to England.
+The abbey in its original form was built as a mission to bring Christianity to England.

 Unfortunately, like many other abbeys at the time of Henry VIII, it was abandoned, ransacked & left to collapse.